inveniosoftware/training/13-securing-your-instance/README.md

 The behaviour when building a single app application should be the same as the one currently used in Invenio.
 The _Secure_ and _HttpOnly_ session cookie plus a JWT as CSRF.

-This JWT token is compatible wiht REST applications since it holds all necessary data to identify the user allowing a stateful communication between frontend and backend.
+This JWT token is compatible with REST applications since it holds all necessary data to identify the user allowing a stateful communication between frontend and backend.

 **Access token based**: